lvalencia/luisvalencia.dev/README.md

-# LuisValencia.dev
+# LuisValencia.Dev

 This repo is the [luisvalencia.dev](https://luisvalencia.dev/) website

 **Note**: The site is currently being developed.
-It's an exercise in experimenting with Vue + TS + Vite
+It's an exercise in experimenting with Vue + Vite

 ## Development